glFusion/banner/README.md

 The Banner plugin for glFusion allows site administrators to display banner ads in the header, footer, blocks or within other content on their site.

+## Requirements
+* glFusion 1.6.0 or higher
+* lgLib plugin 1.0.5 or higher

 ## Definitions
 * Banner: An image or html/javascript snippet to display an ad on the site, including a link to the advertiser's site.